MicrosoftEdge/WebView2Feedback/specs/APIReview_TextureStream.md

   CHECK_FAILURE(g_webviewStaging3->CreateTextureStream(L"webview2-abcd1234",
       d3d_device.Get(),  &webviewTextureStream));

-  // Register the Origin URI that the target renderer could stream of the registered stream id.
+  // Register the Origin URI that the target renderer could stream of the registered
+  // stream id.
 The request from not registered origin will fail to stream.

-  CHECK_FAILURE(webviewTextureStream->AddAllowedOrigin(L"https://edge-webscratch"));
+  // `true` boolean value will add allowed origin for registerTextureStream as well.
+  CHECK_FAILURE(webviewTextureStream->AddAllowedOrigin(L"https://edge-webscratch"), true);

   // Listen to Start request.
 The host will setup system video streaming and
   // start sending the texture.